 Earlier, a book was all that was required for both learning and entertainment.
 But now people own smartphones, tablets, e-readers, and computers.

 Personal tech has transformed the way people consume media.
 Many people now prefer smart devices to read.
-And even students now use e-books and multimedia content for learning.
+And even students either take help from online academic writing services, e-books, or multimedia content for learning.

 But does that mean the future of printed books is bleak?
 Of course not.